-j) At the earliest possible date, advise the Local Arrangements Committee on the meeting room needs, including time of beginning and ending of each function, type of function, estimated seating capacity required, visual aids, public address and other special equipment.
+h) At the earliest possible date, advise the Local Arrangements Committee on the meeting room needs, including time of beginning and ending of each function, type of function, estimated seating capacity required, visual aids, public address and other special equipment.
 The Local Arrangements Committee should assist in making the final room assignments.

-k) Complete Program by October 15 and mail to NCWSS membership by November 1.
+i) Complete Program by October 15 and mail to NCWSS membership by November 1.

-l) Coordinate with Local Arrangements Committee and Executive Secretary on printing and mailing program.
+j) Coordinate with Local Arrangements Committee and Executive Secretary on printing and mailing program.
 Discussions on program printing and mailing should have been made at time of Program Planning Meeting.

-m) Coordinate with Executive Secretary on printing banquet or luncheon program and tickets.
+k) Coordinate with Executive Secretary on printing banquet programs and tickets.

-n) Keep all officers, directors and members of the Program, Local Arrangements, and Publicity and Public Relations Committee advised on all activities of the Program Committee.
+1) Keep all officers, directors and members of the Program, Local Arrangements, and Publicity and Public Relations Committee advised on all activities of the Program Committee.

-o) Preside at the General Session of the NCWSS meeting.
+m) Preside at the General Session of the NCWSS annual meeting.